Seafood-Globalization-Lab/exploreARTIS/README.md

 # exploreARTIS

-The `exploreARTIS` R package provides tools for analyzing and visualizing trade and consumption data from the ARTIS (Aquatic Resource Trade In Species) database.
+The `exploreARTIS` R package provides functions for filtering and visualizing trade and consumption data from the ARTIS (Aquatic Resource Trade In Species) database.
 This package is designed to facilitate a streamlined investigation and visualization of the ARTIS database.

 ## Installation